procf/colloids-setup/01-Accessing-Discovery.md

 <br>
 ## Getting Access to the `work` Directory

-The `home` and `scratch` directories are available to all students; however, `home` has very limited storage space and is NOT a good place to run your simulations, and files on `scratch` are deleted every month to free-up space.You can get started in your `scratch` folder, but for long-term research in the PRO-CF group you will want access to our `work` directory.
+The `home` and `scratch` directories are available to all students; however, `home` has very limited storage space and is NOT a good place to run your simulations, and files on `scratch` are deleted every month to free-up space.You can get started in your `scratch` folder, but for long-term research in the Rheoinformatic group you will want access to our `work` directory.

-As a member of the PRO-CF Group you should automatically be given access to the `props` directory on `work` ("PROPS" is our old acronym).
+As a member of the Rheoinformatic Group you should automatically be given access to the `props` directory on `work` ("PROPS" is our old acronym).
 This is where you will store most of your data.

 After connecting to Discovery, you can check this with
 ```bash